Spaces of polynomial functions of bounded degrees on an embedded manifold and their duals: Generic -invariance of least spaces

-described in Proposition \ref{CORbdl-nbd}. \end{proof} By Corollary \ref{CORwalker}, there exists $k\in\BB{N}_0$ such that a system of linear PDEs of order $k+1$ is sufficient to select the sections of $Z$, namely $Z$ is defined by $\CAL{L}^k$.
-We may call the sheaf $\CAL{L}^k$ for such $k$ is the \textit{defining system of PDEs of order} $k$ for $Z$.
-Since Corollary \ref{CORwalker} assures the existence of $k\le m-1$, $\CAL{L}^{m-1}$ is a defining system of $Z$.
+described in Proposition \ref{LEMbdl-nbd}. \end{proof} By Corollary \ref{CORwalker}, there exists $k\le m-1$ such that a system of linear PDEs of order $k+1$ is sufficient to select the sections of $Z$, namely $Z$ is defined by $\CAL{L}^k$.
+We may call the sheaf $\CAL{L}^k$ for such $k$ the \textit{defining system of PDEs} for $Z$.
+In particular, $\CAL{L}^{m-1}$ is a defining system of $Z$.